-Product Lifecycle Management (PLM) (Based on Housel et al., 2015)
+Product Lifecycle Management (Based on Housel et al., 2015)

 The meaning of Product Lifecycle Management (PLM) continues to evolve.
 It has been defined as an "integrated, information-driven approach comprised of people, processes/practices, and technology, to all aspects of a product's life, from its design through manufacture, deployment and maintenance-culminating in the product's removal from service and final disposal.
 By trading product information for wasted time, energy, and material across the entire organization and into the supply chain, PLM drives the next generation of lean thinking" (Greives, 2006).
-In another definition by CIMdata, "PLM is a strategic business approach that applies a consistent set of business solutions in support of the collaborative creation, management, dissemination, and use of product definition information across the extended enterprise, and spanning from product concept to end of life-integrating people, processes, business systems, and information.
-PLM forms the product information backbone for a company and its extended enterprise."
-Finally, the Gartner Group defines "PLM is a discipline for guiding products and product portfolios from ideas through retirement to create the most value for businesses, their partners, and their customers."
-Although definitions differ, there is agreement that PLM is a systematic approach to managing the series of changes from its design and development to its ultimate retirement or disposal.
+In another definition by CIMdata (n.d.), spanning from product concept to end of life-integrating people, processes, business systems, and information.
+PLM forms the product information backbone for a company and its extended enterprise.